-In addition, individual product line and support units are responsible for working with BC&R and include a cross section of individuals from various departments throughout the organization, including senior management (decision making), facilities management (locations and safety), human resources (personnel issues and travel), marketing (media contact), finance/accounting (funds disbursement and financial decisions), Operations (Settlement) and Risk Management (Collection of Clearing Fund), among others.
-In a crisis, BC&R will immediately disseminate a message to internal and external audiences to ensure consistent communication to key audiences.
+In addition, individual product line and support units are responsible for working with BC&R and include a cross section of individuals from various departments throughout the organization, including senior management, facilities management, human resources, marketing, finance/accounting, Operations and Risk Management, among others.
+In a crisis, BC&R will immediately disseminate a message to internal and external audiences to ensure consistent communication with key audiences.